 Certain lands within this Secondary Plan area are currently subject to the Parkway Belt West Plan.
-It is anticipated that the Parkway Belt West Plan will be amended to delete the Langstaff Gateway Planning District Lands and that the policies of this Secondary Plan will become operative once the lands are deleted.
+It is anticipated that the Parkway Belt West Plan will be amended to delete the Langstaff Gateway Planning District lands from the Parkway Belt West Plan.
+The policies of this Secondary Plan will become operative when the lands are deleted from the Parkway Belt West Plan.